Collaborative leadership for gorse management

 The Gorse Action Group (GAG) is an informal group of participants including federal and state agencies, non-profit organizations, private industry, and landowners.
 The GAG is working to control and reduce the spread of gorse, minimize the impact of gorse on our economy and natural resources, and provide a successful process to share with others facing gorse infestations.
 To learn more about our efforts, visit our About Us page.

 Gorse (Ulex europaeus) is a highly flammable invasive species on the southern Oregon coast.
-It impacts the success of native species, the economy, and public safety.

 What's new with the Gorse Action Group!